paopaololo/Wage-Determination-based-on-PERM-Cert/README.md

 ![image](https://user-images.githubusercontent.com/107201347/216785821-e7f09aec-a73e-4d6f-a7ee-377cace1a1d7.png)

 The fundamental problem of the model is due to the small sample size.
+There are 97459 data entries in the dataset, but when we look at individual job types, the number can be potentially reduced to less than 10 entries.
-If we consider Data Scientists data living in NYC:
+For exmaple, if we consider Data Scientists data living in NYC:

 ![image](https://user-images.githubusercontent.com/107201347/218332954-ab7ce731-4d53-4786-9d1d-93565b893930.png)

+There are only 7 data entry for data scientists in the whole dataset.
+This is hardly going to produce any statistically significant parameters for predictions.
+The model is making other features like education level and working cities to be the dominant factor, other than the job types for predictions.
+This is not an accurate way for salary determination.

 There are a few issues I can control when cleaning and looking through the data.